Lessons in making change happen: Stop, look, listen!

 To solve this, we added ways of formatting text in the tool.
 This maintained the flexibility for users to choose how and what they inputted, but also gave them a way to distinguish voices.

-My final example shows how user research can set you back on the right course.
+One final example shows how user research can set you back on the right course.

 There is a section in the tool called ‘overview’ that allows users to write a summary of the other information that they have included in the tool.
 We felt that the word ‘overview’ wasn’t quite the right fit for what this section did, so we tried out the word ‘summary’ instead.